 27/ What is there to do in Antarctica?

 Antarctica is all about landscapes and wildlife.
 Most days we did two excursions off the ship – one in the morning and one in the afternoon.
 This usually took the form of a zodiac cruise around the harbour marvelling at seals, whales and icebergs, followed by a landing for a couple of hours to visit wildlife on the shore.
 We often visited penguin colonies or stopped to look at seals resting on ice floes.
+Some companies also offer extra excursions like sea kayaking, skiing, or even camping in Antarctica.
 Time between excursions was mostly spent napping (the early starts and fresh air really get to you!), socialising with new friends, relaxing with a book or a TV programme, or eating one of the many delicious meals we were served.

 28/ What did you do on sea days?